curityio/opentelemetry-phantom-token/TECHNICAL-SETUP.md

 # Technical Setup

-The following notes explain more details about the technical setup and the example API.
+The following notes explain further details about the technical setup and the example API.

 ## Open Telemetry Collector